vaishnavipy/todoApp-GraphQL-React-Hasura/README.md

 # Technology  used:
 - React Hooks(UseState, UseEffect)
-- UseQuery : to query the GraphQL API
+- UseQuery : to query the GraphQL API and update the todo's in our app real-time
-- UseMutation Hool : To add,update or delete data from the database
+- UseMutation Hool : To add,update or delete data from the database and update it in the cache in realtime
 - GraphQL query parser
 - ApolloClient for fetching data from the GraphQL server
 - GraphiQL IDE for buiding the queries